code4it-dev/c4it-hugo/content/article/2021/050-10-tasks-before-virtual-talk/index.md

 ---
 title: 10 underestimated tasks to do before your next virtual presentation
 date: 2021-02-09
+url: /blog/10-tasks-before-virtual-talk
+draft: false
+categories:
+  - Blog
 tags:
   - Talks
   - Career
 toc: true
-url: /blog/10-tasks-before-virtual-talk
-categories:
-  - Blog
 summary: When performing a talk, the audience experience is as important as the content.
 They must be focused on what you say, and not get distracted by external outputs.
 So, here's 10 tips to rock your next virtual talk.
+images:
+  - /blog/10-tasks-before-virtual-talk/featuredImage.png
 ---

 More and more developers crave to be also tech speakers.
 We can see every day dozens of meetups, live streaming, and YouTube videos by developers from all over the world.
 But regardless of the topic and the type of talk you're doing, there are a few tips you should keep in mind to rock the execution.